ccutter270/clueless/README.md

   - if wrong, remove them as "player" so they can't have a turn, but allow them to disprove?

 - Once the game has started (i.e after start game button is pressed) don't allow new players to join

   - started implementing in @socketio.on('player_connected')... need to add popup to persons screen

+- Accusation disproof function should only show close button if nothing to disprove (check rules if you have to disprove something)

 ### Known Bugs